 Extra tip: For its DDNS, Asus also includes a secure certificate (SSL) with its routers.
 This free SSL certificate is quite a bonus since a domain needs one — normally costs an annual fee — to be recognized as “secure” by a browser.
 Without this certificate, the browser might prompt that it’s “unsafe” to visit the domain.

-Most routers and NAS servers have built-in DDNS capabilities.
+Most routers and NAS servers have built-in DDNS updating function.
 Since your router is the gateway to the Internet, it’s best to use it as the DDNS device.

 If a router that doesn’t support DDNS, chances are it’s not a good router anyway.
 It’s definitely not suitable for your needs, considering you’re reading this — you should replace it.

-Alternatively, you can use a DDNS software client.
-In this case, you can turn any computer within the network into the DDNS device.
-Just make sure you use a stationary computer (like a server or a desktop) and not a laptop that you carry with you.
-This computer will need to be on at all times.
+In this case, make sure you use a stationary computer (like a server or a desktop) and not a laptop that you carry with you.
+This computer will also need to be on at all times.